HardikRathod10/ci3_datatables/README.md

     ];
     echo json_encode($output);
 ```
-> While doing serverside processing we have to appy limit query on seperate function and have to pass data before appling limit in recordsFiltered options. also have to apply grouping if query have grouping in recordsFiltered option.
+> While workin with serverside processing we have don and have to pass data before appling limit in recordsFiltered options. also have to apply grouping if query have grouping in recordsFiltered option.

-> We got some parameters about datatable like search value, order value, and many more with ajax request that can be accesed by **Post** and **Get** input methos and modify our queries as per this parameters.
+> We got some parameters about datatable like search value, order value, and many more with ajax request that can be accesed by **Post** and **Get** input methos and we can modify our queries as per this parameters.
 > We can see it in **"payload"** section in network tab.

 #### Redrawing datatable on filter change: